swcarpentry/DEPRECATED-boot-camps/_posts/2013-05-20-duke/content.md

 <a id="location"></a> Location
 ==============================

+CRTP Classroom, 2nd floor, Hock Plaza

-Clinical Research Training Program, 2nd floor, 2424 Erwin Rd, Durham, NC
+2424 Erwin Rd, Durham, NC

 <a id="schedule"></a> Schedule
 ==============================